dotmpe/script-mpe/ReadMe.rst

         Various topics branch here into ``dev_*`` prefixed branches.

         dev_taxus
             Working to reintegrate ideas from old ``dev_`` forks into dev, currently concerning libcmd functionality and txs.Txs with subclasses.

     test
         Writing and running tests.
         Should follow dev before master reintegration.

 Scripts
-  cabinet
+  radical
+    Scan for tags in comments of source-code and \*NIX-style text-files. cabinet
     WIP: archive files and query
   domain